OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 .. important:: This step should be performed **after** we have succesfully imported the datastores where the template's hard disk files are located, and those datastores have been monitored at least once.

-OpenNebula will create OpenNebula images that represents vCenter VM disks, and virtual networks that represents the port groups used by the virtual NICs.
-For example, we have a template that has three disks and a nic connected to the VM Network port group.
+OpenNebula will create OpenNebula images that represent vCenter VM disks, and virtual networks that represent the port groups used by the virtual NICs.
+For example, we have a template that has three disks and an NIC connected to the VM Network port group.

 .. image:: /images/vcenter_template_import_step3.png
     :width: 70%